RamtinS/quiz-app-frontend/README.md

 - **Feedback Channel**: Users can easily reach out to us with any issues or feedback through our feedback channel.

 ### Prerequisites
-To run the program, these programs needs to on you device.
+The application needs these programs to run:
 * NodeJS

 ## Setup and Run